How to Become a Nuclear Pharmacy Technician

 When you hear the word ‘nuclear’ you might automatically think of power plants.
 You might even think of a certain Homer Simpson, right?

-But we’re not here to talk about cartoon moguls or rumors of three-eyed fish.
+But we’re not here to talk about cartoon moguls or rumours of three-eyed fish.
 No, nuclear pharmacy has very little to do with cartoons.
 Nor does it have much to do with the generation of energy.

 Instead, nuclear pharmacy refers to a class of drugs that are known collectively as radiopharmaceuticals.